zaiisao/Documentation/en/Agora Platform/dashboard.md

 ### Submit a ticket

-If you have any questions about Agora's products, you can [submit a ticket](../../en/Agora%20Platform/ticket.md) to seek help.
+If you have any questions about Agora's products, you can submit a ticket to seek help.
+[Learn more](../../en/Agora%20Platform/ticket.md)

 ### Use RESTful API